tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_diving_into_dot_notation.md

 section: likeadeveloper
 ---

-## Use a dot to access the value from a key

 Let's dive into dot notation a little more.

 You use a dot after the object name to access its properties.
 For example, suppose you have an object called `data`: